mathix420/NimingCypher/NimingCypher/README.md

 ### Installing

-This is the way to install Niming Crypter
+This is the way to install Niming Cypher

 > Code :

-		$ pip install NimingCrypter
+		$ pip install NimingCypher

 Now you know the way !